Dissident: Bahrain

 Another monarchy of the Middle East, Bahrain, is known for violating the rights of peaceful critics of the government, including political activists and human rights defenders.
 A report released by Amnesty International in 2017 revealed that the country opted for several repressive tactics, including arbitrary detention, torture and harassment between June 2016 and June 2017 to crush the dissidents.
 Several human rights organizations and international leaders have consistently denounced Bahrain's poor human rights records.

 The Human Rights Watch World Report 2021 also highlighted that Bahrain continued its repressive actions against the dissidents, including acts against online activities, peaceful critics and opposition activists.
 In January 2021, forty cross-party MPs of the UK wrote a letter to the vice-chancellor of an educational institution, the University of Huddersfield, stating that it was at risk of “indirect implication in human rights abuse”.
 The university was running a master's course, MSc in security science, for the officers of Bahrain's Royal Academy of Policing, the building which was also being used for torturing dissidents.

 In April 2021, the European Parliament adopted a resolution on Bahrain, especially concerning the cases of detained dissidents Nabeel Rajab, Abdulhadi al-Khawaja and Ibrahim Sharif.
 With 48 votes in favor, the MEPs condemned Bahrain for its human rights violations and called for an immediate release of all the political activists, prisoners in conscience, human rights defenders, journalists and peaceful protesters.
 The European Parliament also demanded that the Bahraini government take all necessary measures to respect the law and make sure that its actions remain in full compliance with the international standards of human rights.

-In September 2022, an independent human rights organization, Bahrain Centre for Human Rights (BCHR) reported that among all the Gulf countries, Bahrain accounted for highest number of political prisoners.
-Over nearly a decade until 2022, Bahrain arrested around 15 thousand dissidents.
-The Institute For Crime & Justice Policy Research (ICPR) also highlighted that 4,500 political prisoners were living in prisons with inhumane conditions.
-The prison conditions in Bahrain were also defined as “deplorable”, where the authorities use severe physical and psychological torture techniques.
+In March 2023, Bahrain hosted a meeting of the Inter-Parliamentary Union.
+However, on 8 March 2023, officials cancelled the entry visas issued to the HRW officials on 30 January 2023 to attend the 146th Congress of the IPU.
+Bahraini authorities have imposed restrictions on expression, association and assembly in violation of the country's international human rights obligations.

+On 31 March 2023, three men, Jalal Al-Kassab, Redha Rajab and Mohammed Rajab, were sentenced to prison for a year and faced a fine in Bahrain.
+They were prosecuted under a law criminalizing the "ridicule" of all books recognized as religious in Bahrain, including the Quran and the Bible.
+The men were members of a Bahraini religious and cultural society that promotes open discussion of Islamic issues.
+Human rights groups claimed that they were indicted for exercising their freedom of expression.